Need Outsourcing Software Development Team?

 - A mix of specialists with diverse skills, values, and ideas.

-- Distribution of their roles and responsibilities.
+- Distribution of project management team roles and responsibilities.

 - A clear organization of work and key contacts.